Are you ready for winter yet? These winter weather preparedness tips can help you begin preparing for winter at any time. Don’t be caught in the cold!

-If you have outdoor animals it’s a good idea to have a winter plan for them as well.
+Winter preparedness is not just about preparing the house for winter, if you have outdoor animals it’s a good idea to have a winter plan for them as well!
 Like I talked about in the Stockpiling for Winter article, it’s a good idea to have extra pet food on hand in case you can’t get to town.
 You should also have a warm place for the animal to be out of the elements, no matter if they are a dog or if they are a cow.
 It doesn’t need to be something that you spend a lot of money on…one year we insulated our chicken coop with empty feed bags!
 As we learned during Mega Storm Atlas, it’s also important to make sure the animals can move in and out of their shelters and make sure they have their food and water nearby.
 Never leave your home in the middle of a blizzard to check on your animals.

 Make a winter garden.

 Like last year, I’m going to have a winter garden in the house (a bigger one this year!) so we can have some fresh produce without having to go to the store.
 This isn’t necessarily a “preparedness” tip but it’s something that makes your winter much more pleasant!
 There is just something about seeing those leafy greens on a cold snowy day….

 If it’s not quite winter yet in your area, take the time to clean up your garden.
 Let your veggies grow as long as you are able to and when you are certain frost is imminent, pull out whatever you can.
 Pull out entire tomato plants and hang them upside down in a garage or shed so the remaining tomatoes can ripen on the vine.
 Pick squash/carrots/beans/anything even if it’s small, it’s still edible!
 You put the hard work into growing your garden all summer so be sure and make the most of it.

 Put important things in one easy to get to spot.